royalapplications/docs/src/products/royalts/reference/connections/rdp.md

 > [!Note]
 > NLA is enabled by default on Vista/Windows 2008 or later.

+#### Show Windows Credential Prompt

+Forces the embedded Microsoft RDP (ActiveX) client to show the native Windows credential prompt when connecting.
+Enable this option when authentication is handled by a custom credential provider installed on this computer.

+> [!Note]
+> This option applies only to embedded Microsoft RDP sessions.
+It has no effect on FreeRDP or external RDP clients.

 #### Use Credential Manager

 When checked, Royal TS will create a credential entry in the Windows Credential Manager instead of submitting the credentials to the server.